12 Top-Rated Tourist Attractions in Fukuoka

 The Fukuoka Art Museum (Fukuoka-shi Bijutsukan) features a large collection of Japanese paintings and crafts, along with pre-modern Korean arts and crafts and many important western artworks and prints.
 The museum also boasts an extensive collection of ancient Persian glassware along with Chinese, Korean, and Japanese paintings and applied arts.
 One of the museum's most important modern works is Salvador Dalí's The Madonna of Port Lligat, and works by Andy Warhol and modern Japanese artists such as Fujino Kazutomo are on view.
 English language tours are available.
-Note that the museum is scheduled to close for renovations from late 2016 though early 2019.
+(Editor's Note: This must-see museum is reopening March 2019 after extensive renovation.)

 Address: 1-6 Ohori Koen, Chuo Ward, Fukuoka, Fukuoka Prefecture 810-0051